-Epiploic appendagitis is a rare self limiting inflammatory/ischaemic process involving an appendix epiploica of the colon, and may either be primary or secondary to adjacent pathology.
+Epiploic appendagitis is a rare self-limiting ischemic/inflammatory process that affects the appendices epiploicae of the colon and may either be primary or secondary to adjacent pathology.
 This article pertains to primary (spontaneous) epiploic appendagitis.
 The term, along with omental infarction, is grouped under the broader umbrella term intraperitoneal focal fat infarction 9.

 This condition usually affects patients in their 2nd to 5th decades with a predilection for women and obese individuals, presumably due to larger appendages 6.
 Its frequency is approximately 1.3% of cases with abdominal pain and its incidence is around 8.8 cases in every 1,000,000 yearly 10.

-Clinically patients present with abdominal pain and guarding.
-It is essentially indistinguishable from diverticulitis and acute appendicitis (depending on location) and although an uncommon condition, it accounts for up to 7% of cases of suspected diverticulitis 1.
-Since there is focal peritoneal irritation, pain maybe more localized than in the other causes of acute abdominal pain.
+Patients typically present with abdominal pain and guarding.
+It is essentially indistinguishable from diverticulitis and acute appendicitis (depending on location) and, although an uncommon condition, it accounts for up to 7% of cases of suspected diverticulitis 1.
+Since there is focal peritoneal irritation, pain may be more localized than with other causes of acute abdominal pain.

-Epiploic appendagitis merely denotes inflammation of the one or more appendices epiploicae, which number 50-100 and are distributed along the large bowel with variable frequency 3-4,6:
+Epiploic appendagitis merely denotes inflammation of one or more appendices epiploicae, which number 50-100 and are distributed along the large bowel with variable frequency 3,4,6:

-The pathogenesis is thought to be due to torsion of a large and pedunculated appendix epiploicae, or spontaneous thrombosis of the venous outflow, resulting in ischaemia and necrosis 3.
+The pathogenesis is thought to be due to torsion of a large and pedunculated appendage epiploica, or spontaneous thrombosis of the venous outflow, resulting in ischemia and necrosis 3.

-Ultrasound guided by the patients area of maximal tenderness may reveal a rounded, noncompressible, hyperechoic mass, without internal vascularity, and surrounded by a subtle hypoechoic line 5.
+Ultrasound evaluation of the patient's area of maximal tenderness may reveal a rounded, non-compressible, hyperechoic mass, without internal vascularity, and surrounded by a subtle hypoechoic line 5.
 They are typically 2-4 cm in maximal diameter.

 They typically exert local mass effect but are not usually associated with bowel wall thickening or ascites 5.

-- a fat-density ovoid structure adjacent to colon, usually 1.5-3.5cm in diameter 2
+a fat-density ovoid structure adjacent to the colon, usually 1.5-3.5 cm in diameter 2

-Chronically, an infarcted appendix epiploica may calcify, and may detach to form an intraperitoneal loose body.
+Chronically, an infarcted epiploic appendage may calcify and may detach to form an intraperitoneal loose body (peritoneal 'mice').

 Treatment and prognosis

-Epiploic appendagitis is a self limiting disease, and thus correct identification on CT prevents unnecessary surgery 2.
+Epiploic appendagitis is a self-limiting disease, and thus correct identification on CT prevents unnecessary surgery 2.
 Although it sometimes mimics acute abdominal diseases for which surgery is required, treatment options for epiploic appendagitis often do not include surgery; it usually responds well to NSAIDs.